makotech222/UAASMods/README.md

 # UAAS Mods

-UnityModManager 0.21.4 supported; Add the following to the UnityModManagerConfig.xml:
+UnityModManager 0.21.4 supported; Add the following to the UnityModManagerConfig.xml (not required if you have the latest version of Unity Mod Manager):

 ```
 	<GameInfo Name="Ultimate Admiral Age of Sea">